xylimeng/fQR-testing/README.md

 [1] Li, M., Wang, K., Maity, A. and Staicu, A.M.
 (2021).
 Inference in Functional Linear Quantile Regression. [arXiv]

-[2] The bike data is recorded by the Capital Bikeshare System (CBS), Washington .C., USA, which is available at http://capitalbikeshare.com/system-data.
+[2] The bike data is recorded by the Capital Bikeshare System (CBS), which is available at http://capitalbikeshare.com/system-data.